 Dethatching and power raking services can also be performed in the fall when temperatures begin to cool down.

 At this point you are probably thinking, “This is great, I know the difference.
 But which service does my lawn need?”

 If you have thatch that is smoothering out your lawn or preventing your grass from flourishing and becoming lush.
 If you mulch or discharge grass clippings back into your lawn when mowing, this increases the necessity for dethatching and power raking.
 Also, the thicker your lawn is as a result of proper fertilizing and watering, the more likely you will need dethatching or power raking each spring.

 Power raking is a comprehensive option to solving problems with thatch in your yard, whereas dethatching is preventative maintenance for a lawn that does not necessarily have an issue with thatch, but is a great solution for a property owner who does not want to deal with thatch issues in the future.
 Similar to changing oil or filters on your car at proper intervals.

 How Much Does It Cost To Dethatch A Lawn?

-Like most lawn services, the price is determined by a few factors.
+Like most lawn services, the prices and rates for dethatching are determined by a few factors.
 Beginning with the size of your lawn, many companies will base their lawn dethatching prices on the total square footage of your lawn area.
 Another key factor in determining pricing is the layout of your lawn and its accessibility for the contractor’s equipment.